peteroupc/classic-wallpaper/uielements.md

 - Curves and straight line segments are drawn unsmoothed and one pixel thick.
 - Straight line segments are horizontal, are vertical, or have a slope equal to an integer or 1 divided by an integer.
 This can be achieved by drawing the line segment in equally sized steps.
 - The three-dimensional (3-D) appearance of buttons and other objects in graphics is based on a light source shining from the upper left.[^3]  Thus, for example, graphics are drawn with a "black outline" on the bottom and right edges and with a "dark gray or other dark outline" on the other edges. [^4]
-    - If a real-world object should have a 3-D look with a limited number of colors, that object is drawn in an _isometric_ view (rather than straight on).
+    - If a real-world object should have a 3-D look with a limited number of colors, that object is drawn in an _isometric_ view (rather than straight on).[^9]
 - Real-world objects depicted in user-interface graphics have an illustrative look with clean lines and curves rather than an abstract, pencil- or brush-drawn, highly realistic, or even _photorealistic_ look.
 - For graphics limited to the 16-color VGA palette[^1]:
     - Areas are filled with either a solid color in the palette or an alternating checkerboard pattern of two colors (to simulate a color outside the palette).